mrpatgarcia/photodate-fix/docker-README.md

-# FastFoto Date Scanner - Docker Setup
+# PhotoDate Fix - Docker Setup

-This document explains how to run the FastFoto Date Scanner using Docker and Docker Compose.
+This document explains how to run PhotoDate Fix using Docker and Docker Compose.

 ## 🐳 Docker Overview